-Usually, an ontology matching tactic applies numerous and different categories of matchers such as labels, instances, and taxonomy forms to recognize and estimate the resemblance between ontologies.
-The easiest strategy is to aggregate the similarity standards of each object pair in a linear prejudiced mode and decide on a suitable threshold to recognize matching and non-matching pairs.
-Though, given a matching condition, it is difficult to define the right weights for each matcher [44].
-In recent past, many ontology matching approaches and weighting strategies have been suggested to adaptively verify the weights such as Harmony [44] and Local Confidence [45], but there is no single strategy.
+212 Usually, an ontology matching tactic applies numerous and different categories of matchers such 213 as labels, instances, and taxonomy forms to recognize and estimate the resemblance between 214 ontologies.
+The easiest strategy is to aggregate the similarity standards of each object pair in a linear 215 prejudiced mode and decide on a suitable threshold to recognize matching and non-matching pairs.
+216 Though, given a matching condition, it is difficult to define the right weights for each matcher [30].
+217 In recent past, many ontology matching approaches and weighting strategies have been suggested 218 to adaptively verify the weights such as Harmony [31] and Local Confidence [32], but there is no 219 single strategy.

-Against, the machine learning based ontology matching methods have been proved to get more precise and reliable matching consequences [46].
+Against, the machine learning based ontology matching methods have been proved to get more precise and reliable matching consequences [33].
 Specifically, the supervised machine learning methods use a set of validated matching pairs as training instances, in order to apply a learning patterns strategy that can be find the accurate matches from all the applicant matching pairs.
 On the other hand, the unsupervised machine learning methods uses arbitrary and heuristic strategies to matching pairs without orderly and modeled methodology.
-Comparing the machine learning approaches, supervised methods usually get better results [46].
+Comparing the machine learning approaches, supervised methods usually get better results [33].

 However, the main weakness of the techniques with full supervision is that they need a substantial amount of labeled training examples to create a prognostic system with acceptable performance.
 The training dataset is mostly accomplished by hand instructor, which is a difficult and inefficient procedure.
-In addition, the current method only give the comparison values purely as numeric features, without taking their critical appearances into account [47].
+In addition, the current method only give the comparison values purely as numeric features, without taking their critical appearances into account [34].

 As an alternative, the key characteristic of training with Semi-Supervised technique is the creation of the robust prototype with the usage of pre-classified sideways with unlabeled instances.
 This tactic works on the situation that the input patterns with and without labels, belong to the similar marginal distribution, or they follow a mutual formation.
 Largely, unlabeled data offer valuable evidence for the discovery of the whole dataset data structure, though separately the arranged data are presenting in the learning procedure.
-Thus, even the most thoughtful real-world complications can be developed successfully, based on the crucial oddities that describe them [47].
+Thus, even the most thoughtful real-world complications can be developed successfully, based on the crucial oddities that describe them [34].

-The OMM uses a semi-supervised learning ontology matching innovative method in order to take advantage of a small set of labeled entity pairs to enhance the training procedure.
-The technique first utilizes the central relationships in the resemblance area and after receiving more training instances, it classifies the rest entities pairs into matched and non-matched classes.
-Finally, the suggested method define a new set of constrictions to adapt the probability matrix in the labeling process, which help to increase the performance of matching outcomes [48].
+The OMM uses a semi-supervised learning ontology matching innovative method.
+Provided a slight set of labeled matching entity pairs, the technique first utilizes the central relationships in the resemblance area to enhance positive training instances.
+After receiving more training instances, a graph based semi-supervised learning procedure is engaged to classify the rest applicant entity pairs into matched and non-matched classes.
+Finally, the suggested method define numerous constrictions to adapt the probability matrix in label propagation process, that help to increase the performance of matching outcomes [35].

 The semi-supervised learning method is suitable for the OMM as ensures high-speed, vigorous and efficient classification performance.
 Moreover, it is easily adjustable and applicable method.
-Also, it is a pragmatic machine learning technique that can model the ontologies matching challenge based on a section of few pre-classified data vectors, exposing the relationships amongst the taxonomy constructions of ontologies [47-48].
+Also, it is a pragmatic machine learning technique that can model the ontologies matching challenge based on a section of few pre-classified data vectors, exposing the relationships amongst the taxonomy constructions of ontologies [34-35].

-Specifically, the OMM applies a hybrid algorithmic approach that combines the naive Bayes classifier, Collective classification that is a combinatorial optimization method, and fuzzy c-means clustering algorithm in order to produce a quicker and more elastic combined Fuzzy Semi-Supervised Learning scheme.
+Specifically, the OMM applies a hybrid algorithm that employs well-established procedures, optimally joint in order to produce a quicker and more elastic combined Fuzzy Semi-Supervised Learning scheme.
 The most significant novelty and improvement of the suggested method is the easy validation of the classification procedure for a first time seen data, based on vigorous calculable features.
 The theoretic contextual of the system's core is offered in the next subsections.